About the Cinema Museum of Iran

 Why Visit Us?

-Experience Iranian cinema’s rich legacy—from silent films and New Wave directors to modern auteurs.
+- Experience the rich legacy of Iranian cinema—from silent films and New Wave directors to contemporary auteurs.

-Explore a beautifully preserved Qajar-era mansion set amidst lush gardens—a restful retreat in the heart of Tehran.
+- Explore a beautifully preserved Qajar-era mansion set amidst lush gardens, offering a tranquil retreat in the heart of Tehran.

 Hours: Open Sunday through Friday; typically from 9 AM to 5 PM